Frequently Asked Questions (FAQs)

 Federal and state laws strictly protect the privacy and confidentiality of health information.
 New York State requires STHL and everyone that accesses information through STHL to follow the same rules to protect the privacy and security of records shared through this system.
 Only doctors, nurses, and their staff who are involved in the healthcare of that patient are allowed to access his or her health records, and only after the patient has signed a consent form authorizing it.
 Safeguards like passwords and encryption also keep records from being accessed without proper permission.

 Patients can request a report of who has accessed their records.
-If unauthorized access does occur, STHLNY is required to investigate, remediate, report it to everyone affected, and take all steps necessary to ensure that such access does not happen again.
+If unauthorized access does occur, STHL is required to investigate, remediate, report it to everyone affected, and take all steps necessary to ensure that such access does not happen again.

-Which providers are participating in STHLNY?
+Which providers are participating in STHL?

 What information is available?